Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 context: boost-security

-registry_module: boostsecurityio/native-scanner
+registry_module: boostsecurityio/semgrep

 - when: